HypeCheck

 Red Flags to Watch For

-• No peer-reviewed papers were available for this analysis — all claims here are based on general knowledge, not confirmed clinical evidence
+• No papers were available in this data pull — the evidence base here relies on general knowledge, not reviewed studies

 Research Sources